Learnware-LAMDA/Learnware/README.md

 )
 ```

-After defining the semantic specification, you can upload your learnware using a single line of code:
+After preparing the semantic specification, you can insert your learnware into the learnware market using a single line of code:

 ```python
 demo_market.add_learnware(zip_path, semantic_spec)